-Center the title, author's name(s) and affiliation(s) across both columns.
+Center the title, author's name(s) and affiliation(s) across both columns (or, in the case of initial submission, space for the names).
 Do not use footnotes for affiliations.
 Do not include the paper ID number assigned during the submission process.
 Use the two-column format only when you begin the abstract.

 Title: Place the title centered at the top of the first page, in a 15 point bold font.
 (For a complete guide to font sizes and styles, see Table 1.)
 Long title should be typed on two lines without a blank line intervening.
-Approximately, put the title at 1 in from the top of the page, followed by a blank line, then the author's names(s), and the affiliation on the following line.
+Approximately, put the title at 1in from the top of the page, followed by a blank line, then the author's names(s), and the affiliation on the following line.
 Do not use only initials for given names (middle initials are allowed).
-Do not format surnames in all capitals (e.g., "Nivre," not "NIVRE").
+Do not format surnames in all capitals (e.g., "Bangalore," not "BAN-GALORE").
 The affiliation should contain the author's complete address, and if possible an electronic mail address.
 Leave about 0.75in between the affiliation and the body of the first page.